bcgov/gwa-api/USER-JOURNEY.md

 To help with troubleshooting, you can use the GWA API to get a health check for each of the upstream services to verify the Gateway is connecting OK.

-Go to the <a href="https://gwa-api-gov-bc-ca.test.api.gov.bc.ca/api/doc#/Service%20Status/get_namespaces__namespace__services">GWA API</a>, enter in the new credentials that were generated in step #2, click `Try it out`, enter your namespace and click `Execute`.
+Go to the [GWA API](https://gwa-api-gov-bc-ca.test.api.gov.bc.ca/docs#/Service%20Status/get_namespaces__namespace__services), enter in the new credentials that were generated in step #2, click `Try it out`, enter your namespace and click `Execute`.
 The results are returned in a JSON object.

 ## 6. View metrics